aj-stein/practicum_reports/pres.md

 ## The Solution

 "I feel like the optimal end state of this would be there is ingestion of logs and they [the stakeholders] know what's happening.
 Why not do it [and decentralize continuous monitoring data]?
-We are throwing all these man hours and we could have better data."
+We are throwing all these man hours into it and we could have better data."

 > Participant 8, experienced FedRAMP assessor